Search for Important Questions

 1. Describe the meaning of Financial Accounting.

-3. What do you mean by 'Financial' statement?
+2. What do you mean by Double Entry system of Accounting?

 1. Define Cost Accounting.
 Discuss its significance to the management.
 How does it differ from Financial Accounting?